 Finally, the top of the line VX variant, available only with CVT transmission gets leather seats, LED DRLs, chrome door handles, rear sun blinds, 8-way adjustable powered driver seat, paddle shifter on steering wheel, vehicle stability control, hill start assist and tyre-pressure monitoring system.
 It’s notable that while the 7-inch screen on the VX is same in size as the V version, it gets additional features such as Air Gestures, MirrorLink and Wi-Fi hotspot along with an SD card driven Navigation system.

-While the infotainment system is very feature rich, sounds well and can play media through almost every medium you can imagine, it’s not Apple CarPlay or Android Auto compliant, and that’s a bit of downer for us.
+While the infotainment system very features rich, sounds well and can play media through almost every medium you can imagine, it’s not Apple CarPlay or Android Auto compliant, and that’s a bit of downer for us.

-Back at the second row, the width and headroom is not too generous.
+Back in the second row, the width and headroom is not too generous.
 If you’re over 5’11” you’re going to be brushing your head with the roof at all times.
 The leg and knee room is decent though and isn’t worth complaining.
 The central passenger gets his own proper seat belt and an adjustable head-rest.
 The Yaris’ rear seat contouring for the side passengers is pretty good and it’s a very comfortable seat for long distances if you’re going to be seating only two average sized passengers at the back.
-There’s a pair of 12 volt sockets for the rear passengers too and the roof mounted AC vents deflect air through flaps, which works very well.
-The back benchers also get a pair of roof mounted reading lights.
+There’s a pair of 12-volt sockets for the rear passengers too and the roof mounted AC vents deflect air through flaps, which works very well.
+The backbenchers also get a pair of roof-mounted reading lights.

 A standout feature of the Yaris’ cabin is its fantastic noise and vibration insulation.
-It has to be the best insulated cabin in its segment.
-Also, coupled with the fabulous ride quality, which is the best in segment, the comfort quotient inside the cabin goes up a few notches.
-The space at the rear is not the best in class, but if there are only four occupants in the car, with the back benchers being less than 5′ 11″, the comfort levels would be pretty high.
+It has to be the best-insulated cabin in its segment.
+Also, coupled with the fabulous ride quality, which is the best in the segment, the comfort quotient inside the cabin goes up a few notches.
+The space at the rear is not the best in class, but if there are only four occupants in the car, with the backbenchers being less than 5′ 11″, the comfort levels would be pretty high.

 Toyota Yaris Design and Styling